-

 - No additional materials (e.g., notes, cue cards) may be used during this part of the exam.

-- During the discussion, the examination board may ask questions about both the presented research paper and the theoretical topic.
+- In the second discussion, the board may ask questions about the theoretical topic alone.

 Evaluation Criteria → Download the Evaluation Guidelines here